 You make a point of dedicating your travels to the greater good.

 As countries around the world develop faster and faster, and as the global community starts to see its impact on the environment, more and more travelers feel that integrating some aspect of responsible travel is essential on every trip.

 “Minimizing your impact and maximizing your connection with people and the environment.
 It’s about making a positive contribution and having the most rewarding and inspiring travel experiences of your life.”

-Our ground partner Global Basecamps offers sustainable tours, treks and accommodations all over the world.
-Many volunteer organizations also have conservation projects you can participate in on your travels such as tagging sea turtles, beach cleanups and cultural preservation efforts.
+Our ground partner Global Basecamps offers sustainable tours, treks, and accommodations all over the world.
+Many volunteer organizations also have conservation projects you can participate in on your travels such as tagging sea turtles, beach cleanups, and cultural preservation efforts.
 You can also volunteer with organizations like Global Vision International or Volunteer Abroad.

-If you want to immerse yourself in local culture on a smaller scale, there are other ways you can do so.
+If you want to immerse yourself in local culture on a smaller scale, there are lots of ways to do it.
 Edward Hasbrouck recommends visiting a local English school and volunteering to be a conversation practice partner for the day.

 Independent travelers can play a vital role in fostering a universal attitude of respect by helping support local communities cultures in the hard work of maintaining their cultures and environments.